SchnoppDog/how-to-eui64-and-privacy-extensions/eui64/README.md

 00:1A:3F + FF:FE + F1:4C:6C ==> 00:1A:3F:FF:FE:F1:4C:6C
 ```

-### 3. Flip The Seventh Bit
+### 3. Invert The Seventh Bit

-Now that we inserted `FF:FE` into the middle of our mac-address we need to flip the seventh bit on the beginning of the mac-address. **Remember**: each block of a mac-address has 8 bits.
+Now that we inserted `FF:FE` into the middle of our mac-address we need to invert the seventh bit on the beginning of the mac-address. **Remember**: each block of a mac-address has 8 bits.
 With that in mind we need the first two hex-digits of the mac-address which are `00`.
 For simple understanding we convert the hex-digits into binary:

 ```txt
 1. First 0 to binary: 0000